Royal College of Pathologists of Australasia: Training and examinations

 The college accredits laboratories for training, approves supervised training in accredited laboratories, and conducts examinations leading to Fellowship of the college (FRCPA).

 Continuing Professional Development

 Since its inception, the college has contributed to the continual development of knowledge and skills of its Fellows, and has established a formal Continuing Professional Development Program.

 Professional Practice Standards

 The college collaborated with the Commonwealth Government to establish the National Pathology Accreditation Advisory Council (NPAAC) in 1979.
 NPAAC advises the Commonwealth, State and Territory Health Ministers on matters relating to the accreditation of pathology laboratories, plays a key role in ensuring the quality of Australian pathology services and is responsible for the development and maintenance of standards and guidelines for pathology practices.

 While NPAAC provides the standards for laboratory practice, the actual accreditation process is carried out by NATA/RCPA, a joint initiative between the college and the National Association of Testing Authorities (NATA).

+Pathology Update

+Pathology Update is the annual scientific conference hosted by the Royal College of Pathologists of Australasia.
+The multi-disciplinary event covers emerging research, technological advancements, and diagnostic challenges across all major pathology disciplines.
+The program features plenary sessions, specialized workshops, and abstract presentations by regional and international experts.
+Traditionally held in major Australasian cities such as Sydney and Melbourne, the meeting also serves as the primary venue for RCPA college awards, including the Roche E-Poster Prize and various trainee prizes.